guekling/gentle-octo-kittens/README.md

 2. Import duty is applicable at a rate of 5% on all imported goods.
 Imported goods are determined by the keyword "imported" (case-insensitive) in the `item_name`.

     a.
 For example: "imported box of chocolates".

+Note that the sales tax is rounded up to the nearest 0.05.

 ## Testing